dvollrath/StudyGuide/gdp/xcountry.md

 ![Meme](meme_xcountry.png)

 ## Who are you calling rich?
-The issues with comparing [real GDP over time](http://growthecon.com/StudyGuide/gdp/twogoods.html) for a given country come up again when trying to compare two countries with one another, even in the same year.
+The issues with comparing [real GDP over time](http://growthecon.com/StudyGuide/gdp/afford.html) for a given country come up again when trying to compare two countries with one another, even in the same year.

+$$
+d PY = \sum_i P_i dC_i + \sum_i dP_i C_i.
+$$

 Let's say that we're trying to compare the real consumption (or GDP) of Mexico and Brazil.
 And further, let's say that we only care about two consumption goods, $c_1$ and $c_2$.

 Let's start with an obvious example.
 In this figure, Brazil's consumption bundle is noted, and the dashed line indicates the relative price of goods 1 and 2 in Brazil, $-p_1/p_2$.
 Similar for Mexico, only the dark line indicates the relative price of the goods.